 Neck pillows help lessen snoring and sleep apnea.
 They secure your head and neck, helping your air passage stay open.
 You'll breathe easily all through the night.
 A neck pillow can be more comfortable and soothing.
 The padding molds beautifully to the lines of your neck and head.
 It lets you experience truly peaceful, painless sleep.

 Recognize the benefit of a good neck pillow.
-Plenty of wonderful models exist to cater to your needs.
-Remember, switch your pillow every 1-2 years.
-Invest in a more upmarket one - it will outlast others and give superior support.
+Plenty of beautiful models exist to cater to your needs.
+Remember to switch your pillow every 1-2 years.
+Invest in a more upmarket one—it will outlast others and give superior support.

-Adjusting your pillow can bring a key benefit.
+Adjusting your pillow can bring a crucial benefit.
 It lets you change its height and hardness for personal comfort.
 Plus, you can alter the lift to get the best neck position.
-This process will keep your neck aligned and ease pressure preventing pain while sleeping.
+This process will keep your neck aligned and ease pressure, preventing pain while sleeping.

 You can change the thickness with removable inserts for better backing.
 A great choice is pillows filled with water.
-Just add or take out water to get the exact hardness and shape you want.
+Add or remove water to get the exact hardness and shape you want.
 Keep in mind:

 • If you sleep on your side, a taller pillow fills the gap between your neck and mattress.